johnny-bm/areeba-pricing-simulator/docs/api/PDF_BUILDER.md

 ## License

-This PDF Builder system is part of the Areeba Pricing Simulator and follows the same licensing terms.
+This PDF Builder system is part of the areeba Pricing Simulator and follows the same licensing terms.